0x20F/ix/README.md

 The output directory for the file.

 If not specified, the file will be added to the same directory as the original one, but with an `.ix` extension so it doesn't overwrite the original one.

-> Note: The path itself can contain `ix` variables, as well as environment variables, however, if the prefix is changed, it needs to be done as the first thing in the configuration (after the declaration).

 <br>